 "Because I needed you."
-I notice that for once our voices have entered the same octave, but I can't help thinking that, being finally in line, they will only eclipse each other.
+I notice for once our voices have entered the same octave, but I can't help thinking, being finally in line, they will only eclipse each other.

 "He'll come to his senses," Cherry pulls me closer, pats my hand.
 "By then I'll be long gone."